 Understanding the impact of alcohol is crucial for everyone.
-Research increasingly shows that alcohol consumption carries risks for all ages, with no safe amount, especially for those under 21.
-From its effects on the brain to the role stress plays in decision-making, knowing the facts empowers you to make informed choices.
-Let’s break it down and explore the truth about alcohol’s effects.
+Research increasingly highlights that alcohol consumption poses health risks for people of all ages, with no amount considered safe, and is particularly harmful to individuals under 21 due to its potential for causing long-term health and behavioral issues.
+From its effects on the brain to the role stress plays in decision-making, the impact of alcohol can snowball before you realize it.
+Knowing the facts empowers you to make informed choices.

 Why Talk About Drinking?